marketing-strategy

 5. Relationship Building and Retention

-Acquiring new customers costs 5-7 times more than retaining existing ones.
+Acquiring new customers costs 5-7x more than retaining existing ones.

 Smart marketers focus heavily on building long-term relationships rather than just making one-time sales.